SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 Comes with an XML file with default CC to Deluge parameter mappings.
 You can customize this XML file to map CC's differently as required.

-**Simple summary:** Set your channel(s), set your Midi Controller(s) to the same channel(s), set a root note for your kits, confirm that your controler cc's are mapped to the parameters you want (via MIDIFollow.XML) play and control the deluge instruments and parameters with ease!
+**Simple summary:** Set your channel(s), set your Midi Controller(s) to the same channel(s), set a root note for your kits, confirm that your controler cc's are mapped to the parameters you want (via MIDIFollow.XML) and then play and control the deluge instruments and parameters with ease!

 **No more re-learning your Midi controllers every time you start a new song, add new clips or change instrument presets.**

 - Note: Your existing midi learnings will remain untouched and can be used together with the master midi follow mode.

+## Usage:

-### **Turn Follow Mode On, Set Master Midi Follow Channel(s), Set Kit Root Note, Enable/Disable Pop-ups and Enable/Disable Midi Feedback **
+### Turn Follow Mode On, Set Master Midi Follow Channel(s), Set Kit Root Note, Enable/Disable Pop-ups and Enable/Disable Midi Feedback

-To turn configure the various Midi Follow Mode settings, enter the settings menu and go to the sub menu for Midi -> Midi-Follow
+To use midi follow mode, you will need to configure the various Midi Follow Mode settings by entering the settings menu and going to the sub menu for Midi -> Midi-Follow

 - In the Midi-Follow > Follow submenu, set this feature to Enabled or Disabled
 - In the Midi-Follow > Channel submenu, set the channel between 1 and 16 for Synths, Kits and Params.